grazielegrc/postman-newman-api-automation/README.md

 # Introduction
 This project have been created in order to demonstrate API tests automation using Postman collections and Newman as test runner.
-Besides that, there is an example using templates to create Azure pipelines including schedulers triggers.
+Besides that, it is possible to generate:
+- Newman report;
+- Allure report;
+- Azure pipeline including schedulers triggers;

 # Pre-requisites
 - [Node.js](https://nodejs.org/en/)